sdclibbery/tradr/README.md

-x Balances should report total in BTC too x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one
-* Get rounding values from the product info, don't hardcode
+x Balances should report total in BTC too x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one x Get rounding values from the product info, don't hardcode
+* Buy then Sell bot
+* Sell then Buy bot
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it